badrap/material-symbols-omnibus/README.md

 A library to resolve a [Material Symbol icons](https://fonts.google.com/icons) name to an SVG path.

-The icons are the outlined variant with the 48px optical size.
-The icon can either be unfilled or filled.
+The icons are the outlined variant with the 20px optical size.
+Both the filled and outlined versions are available.

 ## Installation